pauljonescodes/Rutgers-University-Presentations/GitHub/Presentation.md

 ### Advanced Topics

--   GitHub lets you publish HTML straight to the web from any branch named "`gh_pages`", making a public face for your project.
+-   GitHub lets you publish HTML straight to the web from any branch named "`gh_pages`".
--   GitHub supports mentioning people with @, linking issues using #, using emoji, and adding images, all with drag-and-drop and autocomplete.
+-   GitHub supports mentioning people with @, linking issues using #, using emoji, and adding images.
 -   If you want to close issue #35, put closes #35 somewhere in your commit message.
-    Once the commit is in your default branch (usually master), the issue will be closed.
 -   Markdown, the markup language used for GitHub documentation, is useful for much more than GitHub: this presentation was written in Markdown!